 National Garden Day, to be celebrated on Saturday, June 15, will mark the launch of Garden Days 2019

 Registration for 2019 activities will open in the fall of 2018.
 Please ‘stay tuned’ for exact registration start date to be announced on this website.

 Looking for Garden Days Activity ideas for 2019?

 This year’s activities are a terrific source of inspiration.
 Just click on the ‘Activity’ button where you’ll find hundreds of outstanding events and tons of wonderful ideas.

-Garden Days, a program of the Canadian Garden Council, is supported by vibrant social media, public relations and digital marketing campaigns.
-The program’s objective is to draw attention to our cultural garden landscape, history and innovations and to underscore the importance of public and private gardens, the values of home gardening and the promotion of environmental stewardship.
+Garden Days, a program of the Canadian Garden Council, is a joyful, country-wide celebration of the role of gardens in our communities and in our lives.
+The program’s objective is to draw attention to Canada’s garden culture, history and innovations and to underscore the importance of public and private gardens, the values of home gardening and the promotion of environmental stewardship.

 We invite you to be part of this exciting national event!